gmove-io/account.tech/README.md

 The Kraken's Smart Multisig is built from the ground up for teams and developers.
 The product provides all functionalities needed to manage multiple projects and funds.
 A fully featured Account Abstraction solution with social recovery for individuals will be built on top using zkLogin, native multisig, transfer to object and any other features replicating the behavior of a classic account.
 We call it the Kraken's Smart Account.

 The primary goal is to enable a broad spectrum of on-chain interactions, surpassing the limitations of existing solutions.
-It will also be easily integrable with 3rd party packages enabling the creation and management of custom proposals.
+It will also be easily integrable with 3rd party packages enabling the creation and management of custom proposals (wip in [feat/executable-proposals](https://github.com/gmove-io/kraken/tree/feat/executable-proposals).
 This project will eventually include different front-ends as well as an SDK and a CLI to streamline operations.

 ## Features